-Orientation familiarizes students with campus procedures and resources and offers information and assistance to help students succeed in college.
-Orientation is delivered in a variety of formats.
-Degree seeking students take an ACA class (ACA 115 or ACA 122), the college's orientation class.
-ACA provides an extensive orientation, not only to the College, but also to the college experience.
-Moodle and Patriot Port information sessions are available at the beginning of each semester to help students become familiar with Isothermal's technical resources.
-Also, Successful Entry and Transition (SET) Sessions and standard orientation and information sessions are available in the high schools and on campus to help students transition to college and become familiar with campus resources.
+Information sessions about Moodle and Patriot Port are available at the beginning of each semester to help students become familiar with Isothermal's technical resources.
+Also, Successful Entry and Transition (SET) Sessions are informational sessions offered at the high schools to help students transition to college and become familiar with campus resources.